 The Goblins of Bellwater by Molly Ringle is a very unique work, as it deals in lore and has a lot to offer.
 Surely the idea is an evergreen for a fiction writer, with obvious attention to folklore.
 Then why did it suck so badly?
-A fast-paced writing, jumping from one scene to another, underdeveloped characters these are the sum of sins committed throughout this work.
+Fast-Paced writing, jumping from one scene to another, underdeveloped characters these are the sum of sins committed throughout this work.
 I can easily say that if the author had divided a book into three parts, and wrote each into about three to four hundred pages, it would have already made a big difference.
-This book simply had too much crammed into a single piece of 288 page of paperback copy.
+This book simply had too much crammed into a single piece of 288 pages of paperback copy.
 I simply did not connect with a single character, could not feel their pain, sorrow, passion, nor urgency.
 This is not to say that the work is hopeless, but I would consider writing a rewrite in a more detailed and lengthier version.